Keyguard Frame

 The attachment of the keyguard frame to the plastic sheet needs to be waterproof or your screen protector won’t achieve it’s primary function.
 You could try using glues or silicon caulk, but spray adhesive works very well and is easier to apply.

-Begin by putting masking tape around keyguard opening in the frame.
+Begin by putting masking tape around the keyguard opening in the frame.
 Avoid putting any tape on the underside of the frame.

 When spraying the underside of the keyguard frame, try to spray directly downward rather than at an angle.
 That will limit the amount of adhesive that will get on the face of the frame.